MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/audio-zones.md

     ![______](../../media/enhance-your-environment/audio-zones/020-new-filter.png)

-## Create the Audio Zone
+## Common Audio Zone use cases

+### Simple meeting room

+In this example, we just want a basic discussion environment where attendees can talk easily. this will only require one Audio Zone, but you could add several Audio Zones and customize the settings for each one.

+1. Create an environment that will act as a meeting room.
 1. Add an empty GameObject to the scene and then name it "Acoustics".

     In this example scenario, there's a child object to *Acoustics* named "teamArea" that has its own Audio Zone.
 We've also create another child object that's a container for several objects that each have their own custom Audio Zone: **Room_1**, **Room_2**, and more.
 We'll take a look at how the **Room_1** object is constructed.
 As the name implies, this is the Audio Zone object that will be applied to Room 1 in the scene.

 1. In the **Inspector**, click the **Add Component** button and then search for and add the "Audio Zone" component.
+1. In the Audio Zone component, click the **Default Voice Selection** drop-down and then select **Low Attenuation**.
 1. Add the "Box Collider" component and then select its **Is trigger** property to *true*.
-1. to choose a collection, click the round button in the **Voices** field and then, in the **Select Voice Setting Collection" window, search for and select the Voice Collection you want.
+1. to choose a collection, click the round button in the **Voices** field and then, in the **Select Voice Setting Collection** window, search for and select the Voice Collection you want.

     ![______](../../media/enhance-your-environment/audio-zones/021-select-vc.png)

 1. We want attendees in the room to hear if something is going on outside the room, but at a low volume. to make this happen, select **Muffle Voices Outside**. the Voice Setting Collection selected for this Audio Zone contains a "Muffled Voice" setting that makes this work.
 1.

+### Stage

+1. Create an environment that will act as a meeting room as described in the previous section.
+1. Add a GameObject that will act as a stage in front of the room.
+1. Follow the steps in the previous section to add an Audio zone to the stage and choose its settings.
+1. In the **Audio Zone** component attached to the stage, then click the **Applicability** drop-down, and then select **When Audio Source inside**.

 <!-- Note tbd: it looks like there are more settings in the Audio Zone component that are already in place: